 The safety of our patients, faculty, staff, students and visitors is our utmost priority.
 As such, we have established specific COVID-19 screening measures and are continuing to follow stringent infection prevention protocols.
 We ask all patient and visitors to notify us in advance if they feel they are at risk for COVID-19, and to take preventative measures for the safety of themselves, and others.

-As a safety measure to our students, staff and other patients, we are unable to treat patients who present with any of these symptoms and we require a two-week waiting period for an appointment if you have recently been in contact with someone with suspected or laboratory confirmed COVID-19.
+As a safety measure to our students, staff and other patients, we are unable to treat patients who present with any of these symptoms and we require a 10 day waiting period for an appointment if you are unvaccinated and have recently been in contact with someone with suspected or laboratory confirmed COVID-19.